xiaoyeziji/ide/intl.en-US/Quick Start/Step 1: Create a table and upload data.md

     This method applies to saving RDS, MySQL, SQL Server, PostgreSQL, MaxCompute, OSS, DRDs, OSS data from a variety of data sources such as, Oracle, FTP, DM, HDFS, and MongoDB.

-    For details on creating a data synchronization task with Dataworks, see [creating a data synchronization task](reseller.en-US/Quick Start/Step 3: Create a synchronization task.md#).
+    For details on creating a data synchronization task with Dataworks, see [creating a data synchronization task](intl.en-US/Quick Start/Step 3: Create a synchronization task.md#).

 -   Local file uploads

     Ci fang shi yong yu wen jian great&small bu chao guo 10m、 wen jian lei xing wei .txt he .csv data, the target supports partition tables and non-partition tables, but does not support Chinese as a partition.

-    For local file upload via DataWorks, see local data upload to bank\_data above for details.
+    For local file upload by DataWorks, see local data upload to bank\_data above for details.

 -   Upload files using tunnel command